CarCareTruth Score

 Yes.
 The API Petroleum Institute CERTIFIED DIESEL EXHAUST FLUID badge is visible on the 2.5-gallon box label.
 The API DEF Certification Program includes third-party spot testing of retail samples from certified manufacturers.
 No independently published concentration test results from labs such as SGS or Intertek were found at time of scoring · certification is the primary external validation.

 No. The SDS Section 15 (Old World Industries, rev 10/01/2019) explicitly states this product does not contain any substance known to California to cause cancer, developmental toxicity, or reproductive toxicity.
 Urea is not a Prop 65 listed substance.
-The Prop 65 warning that appeared in the Amazon listing data is a platform-level false positive.
+The Prop 65 warning that appeared in the product listing is a platform-level false positive.

 BlueDEF is available in 1-gallon (DEF001), 2.5-gallon (DEF002, this product), 9.5-gallon (DEF009), and 55-gallon drum formats.
 High-mileage diesel owners who refill frequently will find better cost-per-gallon value in the 9.5-gallon jug.